This example demonstrates how you can create short order IDs by using webhooks.

 short_id as this is what the serverless function cloned above expects.

 /short-order-id containing all the keys for the following environment variables:

 Start the development server

-The server will typically start on port 3000.
+The server typically starts on port 3000.
 If not, make a note for the next step.

 ngrok http 3000

-This will expose port 3000 to the outside world.
+This exposes port 3000 to the outside world.
 Make a note of the URL ngrok provides.

 Create a new integration